dagerebe/portfolio/work/piece-three.md

 obstacles: I will then talk about what obstacles I encountered during the process.
 outcome: I will then talk about why I did what I did to accomplish the goal.
 And maybe what I enjoyed and didnt enjoy about the project.
 images:
+  - quotebook_one.jpg
+  - quotebook_two.jpg
+  - quotebook_three.jpg
+  - quotebook_five.jpg
+  - quotebook_six.jpg
+  - quotebook_seven.jpg
-  - image-of-specific-portfolio-peice.jpg
+  - quotebook_nine.jpg
-  - image-of-specific-portfolio-peice.jpg
+  - quotebook_ten.jpg
-  - image-of-specific-portfolio-peice.jpg
+  - quotebook_eleven.jpg
-  - image-of-specific-portfolio-peice.jpg
+  - quotebook_twelve.jpg
 tags:
+  - id.svg
-  - illustrator
+  - ai.svg
 ---